 We ask that you share this opportunity with your learners by announcing this contest in class.
 The best way to participate, although not required, would be to include the contest as an assignment in your class or as extra credit, so that you can select the best team to represent your school.

-As an incentive, the first 15 learners to reach the highest score during the innovation challenge day will be selected to participate in the EAA Young Eagles & ‘THE LINK’career day.
-From this group, five learners stand a chance of being part of ‘The Link’.
-‘The Link’enrols only 10 participants per year, they are mentored by Airlink while they complete their high school career, meet at an annual aviation camp in cape town and stand a chance of being awarded a bursary towards their tertiary education upon completion of high school.
+Top Performing students will be shortlisted and inducted into the ‘The Link’.‘The Link’ enrols only 10 new learners per year, they are mentored by Airlink while they complete their high school career, meet at an annual aviation camp in cape town, a retreat in Johannesburg and stand a chance of being awarded a bursary towards their tertiary education upon completion of high school.

 The challenge is open to teams of learners in grade 10;